munificent/craftinginterpreters/book/optimization.md

 </aside>

-With that interpretation, to wrap a key, we simply apply the mask:
+With that interpretation, to wrap a key, we simply apply the mask.

 ^code initial-index (1 before, 1 after)

 CPUs love bitwise operators, so it's hard to improve on that.

-Our linear probing search may need to wrap around the end of the array, so there is another modulo in `findEntry()` to update:
+Our linear probing search may need to wrap around the end of the array, so there is another modulo in `findEntry()` to update.

 ^code next-index (4 before, 1 after)

 This line didn't show up in the profile since most searches don't wrap.

 Before we can try out these changes and see how they affect the performance, we have to fix every piece of code that uses the `capacity` field and update it to work with the new value it represents.
 This is going to be kind of a chore.
 Sorry.

 ### Hash table changes

 There are a few changes to make in `adjustCapacity()`.
-First, when we allocate the new array, we calculate the size from the mask:
+First, when we allocate the new array, we calculate the size from the mask.

 ^code adjust-alloc (1 before, 1 after)

-Then we iterate over the array to initialize the empty entries:
+Then we iterate over the array to initialize the empty entries.

 ^code adjust-init (1 before, 1 after)

-The difference here is that the `<` checking to exit the loop has become a `<=`.
+The difference here is that the `<` check to exit the loop has become a `<=`.

 ^code re-hash (1 before, 1 after)

-When we free the old array, the garbage collector wants to track how many bytes are released:
+When we free the old array, the garbage collector wants to track how many bytes are released.

 ^code adjust-free (3 before, 1 after)